 RCR Clinical Fellowship: Clinical Radiology Audit Committee

 An opportunity to gain experience in audit and quality improvement from the College as well as providing the College with extra support and assistance in speecific areas.
-More information is avaiable here.
-The closing date for applications is 9 January 2017.
+More information is available here.
+The closing date for applications is 17 February 2017.

 A summary of current and recently completed projects undertaken by RCR Clinical Fellows is shown below.